Bluethumb Messaging is here. Who's excited? We definitely are 🙌.

 In a nutshell we take 30% (non-refundable) deposit from the clients.
 They purchase a gift voucher on Bluethumb for 30% value - then use it when they're purchasing the final piece (that way they pay 30% up front and 70% on approval).

-We've set some general and basic communication terms that need to be adhered to - Bluethumb communication terms and conditions - give this a read.
+We've set the communication terms that need to be adhered to - Bluethumb communication terms and conditions - give this a read.
 In short:

 Conversations on Bluethumb are occasionally monitored by Bluethumb staff so feel free to loop us in if you need assistance.
 We'll notify you if we think something can be improved and if any terms are violated.